-Other than NC-stat DPNCheck, we believe that there is currently no objective and standardized test for DPN widely available at the point-of-care.
+We believe that DPNCheck is currently the only objective and standardized test for DPN widely available at the point-of-care.
 The American Diabetes Association, or ADA, and other organizations recommend at least annual evaluation of all people with diabetes for DPN.
 Due to cost and availability, this screen is typically performed with a simple (5.07/10g) monofilament.
 This subjective method identifies late stage neuropathy where intervention is generally limited to foot care.
 Experts in the field have indicated that there is a large unmet need for a practical, objective, and sensitive test for diabetic neuropathy that can be widely deployed in the regular care of all people with diabetes.
 Monofilaments (5.07/10g) are a commodity sold by a number of medical supply companies.